Motor Vehicles on CampusParking Permits and Lot Assignments

 F. Student Parking Permits

-Every student who owns or operates a motor vehicle in Allentown during the year is required to register their vehicle pay a vehicle registration fee of $50.
+Every student who owns or operates a motor vehicle in Allentown during the year is required to register their vehicle by paying a vehicle registration fee of $50.
 This fee covers any vehicle per individual student that may require a parking registration throughout the year.
 Any mode of transportation (i.e. car, scooter, moped, motorcycle,etc) that requires a state license must display a valid parking permit for the current academic year.
 Vehicles need to be registered within the first week of the fall semester or as soon as the vehicle is brought to campus.
 NOTE: Failure to register a vehicle within 48 hours of it being brought to campus will result in a $50.00 fine.
 Failure to display the registration decal as directed will result in a $15.00 fine.

 The student designated parking lots are as follows: